Binjimen Victor: New York Giants

 Victor signed with the New York Giants as an undrafted free agent on April 25, 2020, shortly after the conclusion of the 2020 NFL draft.
-He was waived on September 5, 2020 and signed to the practice squad the next day.
-His practice squad contract with the team expired after the season on January 11, 2021.
+He was waived on September 5, and was re-signed to the team's practice squad the following day.
+Victor's practice squad contract with the team expired after the season on January 11, 2021.

 Baltimore Ravens

 On January 15, 2021, Victor signed a reserve/futures contract with the Baltimore Ravens.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
-He signed a reserve/future contract with the Ravens on January 10, 2022.
+He was waived by Baltimore on August 31, and was re-signed to the team's practice squad the next day.

-On August 30, 2022, Victor was waived by the Ravens and signed to the practice squad the next day.
+Victor signed a reserve/future contract with the Ravens on January 10, 2022.
+On August 30, Victor was waived by the Ravens; he was subsequently re-signed to the practice squad the following day.
 On December 3, Victor was signed to Baltimore's active roster after Tylan Wallace was placed on injured reserve.
 Two days later, he was waived by the Ravens.
-He re–signed to the Ravens' practice squad on December 7.
-On January 14, 2023, Victor was promoted to Baltimore's active roster for their playoff game versus the Cincinnati Bengals.
+Victor was re–signed to the Ravens' practice squad on December 7.
+On January 14, 2023, Victor was promoted to Baltimore's active roster for their playoff game against the Cincinnati Bengals.